thomassuedbroecker/ce-cns-problem/documentation/README.md

 ![](images/cns-ce-architecture.png)

+For an easy deployment containers were prebuild and push to a [Quay container registry](https://quay.io/user/tsuedbroecker).
 In the following table you see the **application**/container, the exposed **routes**, uses of **TLS Certificate**, the **scale to zero** configuration and the **container registry** where the prebuild container come from.

 | **Application** | **Route** | **TLS Certificate** | **Scale to zero** | **Container Registry** |